 Board of Trustees

-Luba is an avid competitor with numerous qualifications in trail for the AQHA Select World Championship Show, presented by Adequan® (polysulfated glycosaminoglycan), and the Lucas Oil AQHA World Championship Show, as well as a Superior trail horse achievement.
-He is a member of the National Snaffle Bit Association, Equine Science Society, Kentucky Thoroughbred Farm Managers Club and the Kentucky Quarter Horse Association, where he also served two terms as president, and the Kentucky Quarter Horse Racing Association, where he is currently serving as treasurer.
+Luba is an avid competitor with championship wins at the All American Quarter Horse Congress and numerous qualifications in trail for the AQHA Select World Championship Show, presented by Adequan® (polysulfated glycosaminoglycan), and the AQHA World Championship Show, as well as a Superior trail horse achievement.

-Luba and his wife, veterinarian Dr. Lorraine Luba, have two sons – Christopher and Colin, a former AQHYA president who is married to Catherine.
+Luba and his wife, veterinarian Dr. Lorraine Luba, have two sons – Christopher, a former American Quarter Horse Youth Association board member, and Colin, an AQHYA past president who is married to Catherine.

 Dr. Scott Myers of Sharon Center, Ohio, has been an AQHA life member since 1993 and an AQHA director since 2011.
-Dr. Myers is a former member of the Hall of Fame selection committee, nomination and credentials committee, American Quarter Horse Foundation Council and equine research committee.
+Dr. Myers is a former member of the Hall of Fame Selection Committee, Nominations and Credentials Committee, American Quarter Horse Foundation Council, and Equine Research Committee.